SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Verification
 1. When the file is queued, it will print to stdout.

-1. If the upload is **successfully** it will print out to stdout and add to array to an array blobUploadSuccessfully.
-When the application is complete, this data wil be set as an environment variable named `BLOB_UPLOAD_SUCCESSFULLY`.

-1. If the upload **fails** it will print out to stdout and add to array blobUploadFailed.
-When the application is complete, this data wil be set as an environment variable named `BLOB_UPLOAD_FAILED`.
+1. If all blobs are uploaded successfully, it will print to stdout `Congratulations`

-1. If the file **already exist** in the destination it will print out to stdout and add to array blobExistJoined.
-When the application is complete, this data wil be set as an environment variable named `BLOB_EXIST`.

-1. To access the environment, open a new powershell or command prompt and type `echo $env:BLOB_EXIST` for example.
+1. If there are errors, it will output it to a file.
+The file name will be print to stdout.
+It will also, print out a command for incremental re-run.

 ## Conclusion